 Harvard Business Review case studies and publications specifically forbidding reproduction

 Print content of the instructor’s course pack available for sale at the bookstore (though content may be available already electronically)

-The following general guidelines apply to copyrighted materials scanned and placed on Electronic Course Reserves (E-reserves).
+The following general guidelines apply to copyrighted materials scanned and placed on Course Reserves.

-Materials placed on reserve will be made available for students and faculty only during the semester in which the course is being taught.
+Materials placed on reserve will be made available only during the semester in which the course is being taught.
 Digital files are no longer accessible from the E-reserve system after the end of the course; they may be stored electronically but are not available to users.
 Reserve Lists remain available after the course is completed, however.